CytoidCommunity/Schemas/README.md

 > Well not really.
 What JSON Schema can provide is actually very restricted.
 If you use a better tool, continue using it!
 This schema is to help you to write correct Cytoid-specific JSON files by hand.

 ## Releases

+**NOTE: Minimal version is preferred.
+It has smaller file size and makes computers smile.**

 ### level.json